Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/dot_flow_node.md

 ### Parameter: data

 The **data** parameter refers to content which is provided to the template when it is evaluated at runtime.
 It is the selector or JSON object that you want to pass to the doT template engine for formatting.
 The data can be a selector or a JSON object.
 A JSON object can be a JSON string, null, Boolean, array, or IIRC.
-In {{% variables/apibuilder_prod_name %}} flows, the `$` is a [JSON path](http://jsonpath.com/) selector that selects data from the runtime context.
+In {{% variables/apibuilder_prod_name %}} flows, the `$` is a [JSONPath](http://jsonpath.com/) selector that selects data from the runtime context.
 You can pass the whole runtime context into the doT template engine or you can use the selector to choose and pass specific data elements.
 For example, you can use `$.params.username` to return a string or `$.username` to return an array of usernames.
-At design time, it is useful to have an understanding of the data that you are querying and an understanding of what the JSON path selector will return.
+At design time, it is useful to have an understanding of the data that you are querying and an understanding of what the JSONPath selector will return.

 ### Parameter: template